-I’ve been teaching at the University level for 28 years.
+I’ve been teaching at the University level for over 30 years.
 I started VERY young!

 I am still a part time instructor at York University (Jazz Workshops, Private lessons, Jazz history and Music In Film.)
 I also taught for about 6 years at Mohawk College.